 Primary Insurance AmountThe basic Social Security benefit is called the primary insurance amount (PIA).
 Typically the PIA is a function of average indexed monthly earnings (AIME).
 We determine the PIA by applying a PIA formula to AIME.
 The formula we use depends on the year of first eligibility (the year a person attains age 62 in retirement cases).

-Two other methods for computing a PIA are described at right.
+Two other methods for computing a PIA have limited applicability.
 Relatively few new beneficiaries qualify for these two other methods.